-It’s perfect for prototyping where you need to get a proof of concept in a 'demo ready' state.
+It’s perfect for prototyping where you need to get a proof of concept in a ‘demo ready’ state

-Bob Fanger, Developer at NoProtoco commented,
+Contributing to a stack overflow discussion, Bob Fanger, Developer at NoProtoco commented,

 Quick and Dirty is the default.
 The language is filled with useful shortcuts.
 PHP lets me express what I want without typing an essay.